 When the Labour Party came into Government, they signalled some significant changes to the employment legislation.
 The 90-day trial period was one of those.
-After much debate the 90-day trial period has remained, however it now only applies to businesses with fewer than 20 employees.
-This still represents a large percentage of businesses in New Zealand, including our own.
+After much debate the 90-day trial period has remained.

-Even though the 90-day trial period has now been in place for some years, we are still finding business with less than 20 employees who struggle with the interpretation of how, and when, to activate the 90-day trial period.
+Even though the 90-day trial period has now been in place for some years, we are still finding business who struggle with the interpretation of how, and when, to activate the 90-day trial period.

 Below are some things to think about if you are considering activating your 90-Day Trial Period: